21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 10. Apricots

 When it comes to apricots, the eyes have it.
-These small but mighty orange stone fruits make the list of healthiest fruits for several reasons, but one that is especially interesting is their eye-protecting properties: they’re rich in vitamin A, which is critical for healthy eye function.
+These small but mighty orange stone fruits are among the healthiest fruits, in part because they’re rich in vitamin A, which is essential for healthy vision.

 As the American Academy of Ophthalmology states, most orange colored fruits and vegetables are rich in vitamin A, mentioning apricots as well as cantaloupe as top fruits to eat to get more of this nutrient.